mtiller/ModelicaBook/text/source/behavior/equations/physical.rst

 behavior.
 In this section, we'll explore how to build models that represent the modeling of physical behavior.
-Along the way, we will highlight some of the language features we can leverage that will not only tie these models to physical and engineering domains but, as we shall see, they can even help us avoid mistakes.
+Along the way, we will highlight some of the language features we can leverage that will not only tie these models to physical and engineering domains, but, as we shall see, they can even help us avoid mistakes.

 Let's start with the following example: